edsondaniel8-source/Link-AMZAPP/replit.md

-# TravelShare - Travel Booking Platform
+# Link-A - Transportation & Accommodations Platform

 ## Overview

-TravelShare is a full-stack travel booking platform that combines ride-sharing and accommodation services in a unified interface.
+Link-A is a full-stack travel booking platform that combines ride-sharing and accommodation services in a unified interface.
 The application allows users to search for transportation options (similar to Uber) and lodging accommodations (similar to Airbnb) through a single platform.
 Built with a React frontend and Express backend, it provides a seamless booking experience with real-time search capabilities, interactive maps, and comprehensive booking management.

 ## User Preferences